Skip to content

 • There is no significant deviations from the class architecture as documented above.

-• The three test programs run successfully, as documented in the codelab.
-The github workflow also includes the build of these three tests.
+• The three test programs (test_sensor_device, test_speedometer and test_bike_system_part1) run successfully, as documented in the codelab.

-• The precommit configuration file has been modified for including all files added in this codelab - the imported libraries should not be added.
-All software quality tools succeeds, changes are committed and push to your repository.
+• The pre-commit configuration file has been modified to include all files added in this codelab.
+All software quality tools succeed, changes are committed and pushed to your repository.